Exact values and improved bounds on the clique number of cyclotomic graphs

+Our new results refine the Hanson-Petridis method and its generalization in the following aspects.
+Firstly, our results show that the barrier created by the binomial coefficients in Theorem~\ref{thm:Nn} can be essentially removed and thus we extend the Hanson-Petridis bound to all finite fields with non-square order.
+Note that even if $q$ is assumed to be a non-square, the non-vanishing condition on binomial coefficients cannot be completely removed; a family of counterexamples can be found in Theorem~\ref{thm:cliquenumber}.
+More importantly, it seems the Hanson-Petridis method and its generalization apply only to generalized Paley graphs, while our approach produces a similar upper bound on the clique number of cyclotomic graphs or general Cayley graphs.
+Interestingly, our proof is based on a simple variant of Stepanov's method; see Remark~\ref{rem:Stepanov}.

-Observe that when $q=p^3$ and $d \geq 2$ is a divisor of $p^2+p+1$, the subfield $\F_p$ forms a clique in $GP(q,d)$.
-In fact, in this case, it is known that $\F_p$ forms a maximal clique in $GP(q,d)$ \cite{Y23+}, and it is tempting to conjecture that $\omega(GP(q,d))=p$ since $\F_p$ is the only ``obvious" large clique.
-Indeed, when $d=p^2+p+1$, Theorem~\ref{thm:main} implies the sharp bound that $\omega(GP(q,d))=p$, although one can argue that in this case, the clique number is trivially $p$ since it is a subfield cyclotomic graph.
-More generally, when $p=o(d)$, Theorem~\ref{thm:main} implies that $\omega(GP(q,d))=(1+o(1))p$, as $p,d \to \infty$.
-This shows that Theorem~\ref{thm:main} is asymptotically sharp for an infinite family of graphs; this is rather surprising since the Hanson-Petridis bound, despite being the best-known and a highly nontrivial upper bound for $\omega(GP(p,d))$, is far from the conjectural bound $p^{o(1)}$.
+Let $p$ be a prime.
+Observe that when $q=p^3$ and $d \geq 2$ is a divisor of $p^2+p+1$, the subfield $\F_p$ forms a clique in $GP(q,d)$ and thus $\omega(GP(q,d))\geq p$; this was first observed by Broere, D\"{o}man, and Ridley \cite{BDR88}.
+It was recently proved that $\F_p$ forms a maximal clique in $GP(q,d)$ \cite{Y23} for sufficiently large $p$, and it is tempting to conjecture that $\omega(GP(q,d))=p$ since $\F_p$ is the only ``obvious" large clique.
+Indeed, when $p=o(d)$, Corollary~\ref{cor:main} implies that $\omega(GP(q,d))=(1+o(1))p$, as $p,d \to \infty$.
+This shows that Corollary~\ref{cor:main} is asymptotically sharp for an infinite family of graphs; this is rather surprising since the Hanson-Petridis bound, despite being the best-known and a highly nontrivial upper bound for $\omega(GP(p,d))$, is far from the conjectural bound $p^{o(1)}$ predicted from the Paley graph conjecture (see for example \cite[Section 2.2]{Yip4}).
 Inspired by this observation, we further discover that the clique number in this setting is in fact exactly $p$.